Hand and eye coordination is definitely something all of my kids could use some practice with.

 This was a rare morning that I had Louis all to himself.

-We opened a package of homemade play dough I made a long, long time ago.
+We opened a package of play dough (read how to make homemade play dough here) that I made a long, long time ago.
 Unfortunately after this activity, we left it out… and now its been thrown away.
 Amazing how long it lasted though.
 It’ll be time to make another batch now.

 I started Louis along at first.
 Poking the first tee in the play dough just a tad and then tapping it in the rest of the way with the hammer.